ryan-dutton/image-resize-node/README.md

 ## Step 4: Test the image resizing service
 - In your web-browser visit https://[PUBLIC_IP]/
 - Agree to the self-signed SSL certificate error
-- Enter the 'secret'
+- Enter the secret
-- Click 'Submit' and see the resized image of Uluru.
+- Click 'test' and see the resized image of Uluru.

 Notes:
 The result of the init script should be visible in : /var/log/cloud-init-output.log